baughmann/react-use-queue/README.md

 ### Note
 If you're on `react` for the web, you can use this queue in your ServiceWorker to do tasks on a background thread.
 If you're using `react-native` like me, this will execute on the main JS thread, unless the job you're passing spawns it's own thread, like `react-native-ffmpeg` does for example.

+### TODO
+- Add a built in WebWorker option for web-based use
+- Add automated tests
+- Automate deployment to NPM
+- Automate & host example